markoskal2/fifo-pipe/README.md

 # fifo-pipe
 Implementation of a network FIFO pipe protocol over UDP/IP with packet retransmission, so sender cannot block.
-Sender discards "useless" packets if not storage is available.
+Sender discards "useless" packets if no storage is available.